Kelvin Davis (politician)

-Kelvin Glen Davis (born 2 March 1967) is a New Zealand politician and a member of the House of Representatives who has served as Deputy Leader of the Labour Party since 1 August 2017.
+Kelvin Glen Davis (born 2 March 1967) is a New Zealand politician.
+He was a member of the House of Representatives, and was a senior minister in the Sixth Labour Government and the deputy leader of the New Zealand Labour Party from 2017 to 2023.

+A former teacher, Davis was first elected as a list MP in 2008.
+He was not re-elected in 2011, but returned to Parliament as a list MP in May 2014 and went on to win the electorate of Te Tai Tokerau that September.
+He held the electorate for two further elections, but was defeated in the 2023 election.
+After briefly returning to Parliament as a list MP, Davis announced he would retire from politics on Waitangi Day, 6 February 2024.

-A former teacher, Davis served as a list MP from 2008 to 2011 and again in 2014.
-He won the electorate of Te Tai Tokerau in the 2014 election.
-Davis was elected as Labour Deputy Leader two months before the 2017 election, becoming the first deputy of Māori descent in the Labour Party.
-Currently, the third-ranked member of the Sixth Labour Government, Davis serves as the Minister of Corrections, Minister for Children, Minister for Māori Crown Relations, and Associate Minister of Education (Māori Education).
+During the Sixth Labour Government, Davis served as the Minister of Corrections, Minister for Children, Minister for Māori–Crown Relations, Minister of Tourism, and Associate Minister of Education (Māori Education).

-Early life
+Early life and career

-Born in Kawakawa on 2 March 1967, and raised in the Bay of Islands, Davis affiliates to the Ngāpuhi iwi.
-He received his secondary education at the Bay of Islands College in Kawakawa from 1980 to 1984.
-He obtained a Diploma of Teaching from Auckland College of Education (1985–1987) and taught at Koru School in Mangere (1988–1990) and Bay of Islands Intermediate School in Kawakawa (1991–1993), before becoming principal of Karetu School near Kawakawa (1994–1998).
+Born in Kawakawa on 2 March 1967, and raised at Karetu in the Bay of Islands, Davis affiliates to the Ngāpuhi iwi and the Ngāti Manu hapū.
+He is the third of four children to Glenys (née Clow) and Panapa Davis.
+While Davis' paternal grandparents were native speakers of te reo Māori, his father spoke only English and Davis did not begin learning Māori until secondary school.
+He attended Bay of Islands College in Kawakawa from 1980 to 1984 and went on to the Auckland College of Education (1985–1987), where he earned a diploma of teaching.
+He met his wife, Moira, at teachers' college; they have three children.

+Davis had a 20-year career in education.
+He taught at Koru School in Māngere (1988–1990) and Bay of Islands Intermediate School in Kawakawa (1991–1993), before becoming principal of Karetu School near Kawakawa (1994–1998).
 He then worked for the Education Advisory Service (1998–1999) and the education improvement and development project Te Putahitanga Matauranga (2000).
-He was principal of Kaitaia Intermediate School from 2001 to 2007.
+He was principal of Kaitaia Intermediate School from 2001 to 2007 and was crediting with "turning around" the previously struggling school.